2019 MPBL playoffs: Divisional semifinals

-Northern Division Semifinals
+Northern Division semifinals

 (N1) Bataan Risers vs. (N4) Manila Stars

 This is the first playoff meeting between the Manila Stars and the Bataan Risers.

 (S7) Quezon City Capitals vs. (S3) San Juan Knights

 This is the first playoff meeting between San Juan Knights and Quezon City Capitals.

-Southern Division Semifinals
+Southern Division semifinals

 (S1) Davao Occidental Tigers vs. (S5) Bacoor City Strikers

 This is the first playoff meeting between the Bacoor City Strikers and the Davao Occidental Tigers.

-(S2) Batangas City Athletics vs. (S6) Zamboanga Valientes
+(S2) Batangas City Athletics vs. (S6) Zamboanga Family's Brand Sardines

 This is the first playoff meeting between the Zamboanga Valientes and the Batangas City Athletics.

 Divisional finals

-Northern Division Finals: (N4) Manila Stars vs. (N3) San Juan Knights
+Northern Division finals: (N4) Manila Stars vs. (N3) San Juan Knights

 This is the first playoff meeting between the Manila Stars and the San Juan Knights.

-Southern Division Finals: (S1) Davao Occidental Tigers vs. (S2) Batangas City Athletics
+Southern Division finals: (S1) Davao Occidental Tigers vs. (S2) Batangas City Athletics

 This is the first playoff meeting between Davao Occidental Tigers and Batangas City Athletics.